MyhreS/easyaug/docs/_build/html/_sources/augment_md.md.txt

 │   │   └── tiger_1.jpg
 │

-# Example: New folders with their augmented images (including the original images).
+# Example directory: New folders with their augmented images (including the original images).
 # Created by the augmenter.
 ├── images_augmented
 │   ├── panda_augmented